Riley-Py/UWaterloo-Work/EARTH 121/Week 3/Three Rock Types In The Rock Cycle.md

 - Through a process called *metamorphose* (changing forms)
 	- Due to temperature, pressure, tectonic stresses, and hot reactive fluids
 ### Where are Metamorphic Rocks Produced?
-- Form beneth Earth's surface in extreme conditions with high temperatures, pressures, or hot fluids
+- Form beneath Earth's surface in extreme conditions with high temperatures, pressures, or hot fluids
+	- Makes it difficult to understand the rock
-	- H
+-